Reviewing Ozon (OZON) & Its Rivals

 |5.03

-Ozon’s competitors have higher revenue and earnings than Ozon.
-Ozon is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Ozon’s rivals have higher revenue and earnings than Ozon.
+Ozon is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

+This table compares Ozon and its rivals’ net margins, return on equity and return on assets.

 Summary